Costco: Labor standards

 In 2014, The Guardian reported that Costco was a client of Charoen Pokphand Foods.
 Over six months, The Guardian traced down a supply chain from slave ships in Asian waters to leading producers and retailers.
 Costco has published a statement stating that it has had a supplier code of conduct since 1999 which does not allow this practice, and that independent auditors check for violations regularly.

 In June 2023, a Costco employee in South Korea died of heatstroke while organizing shopping carts outside.
-South Korean government guidelines state that outdoor workers be given a 10- to 15-minute break every hour during heatwave advisories; however, these guidelines were not strictly followed or enforced at the location where the employee worked.
+South Korean government guidelines state that outdoor workers be given a 10- to 15-minute break every hour during heatwave advisories; however, these guidelines were not strictly followed or enforced at the employee's workplace.
 He was given 15-minute breaks every 3 hours without a regular supply of drinking water.
 The company was later fined ₩30 million by the Ministry of Employment and Labor.

+In November 2025, California fined Costco and its delivery contractors US$868,128 for labor violations involving the misclassification of delivery drivers as independent contractors.